EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

   bShowReReadOnSeenNotes - show 'Re-read' on the prompt for notes that have already been read

 bDecreasedDialogueClickDelay
-Halves the delay before you can click on a dialog option when having a conversation (500ms->250ms).
+Halves the delay before you can click on a dialogue option when having a conversation (500ms->250ms).

 bHideUnknownNPCNames
 Hide NPC names on the prompt if they haven't spoken to the player.